 Things you or your child must do

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking Cystagon capsules.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking CYSTAGON.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking this medicine.

-Your or your child's medical treatment will include, in addition to Cystagon capsules, one or more supplements to replace important electrolytes lost through the kidneys.
+Your medical treatment will include, in addition to CYSTAGON, one or more supplements to replace important electrolytes lost through the kidneys.
 It is important to take or give these supplements exactly as instructed.
-If a dose of one of these supplements is missed, do not take or give extra doses to make up for the missed dose.
-If several doses of the supplements are missed or weakness or drowsiness develops, call the doctor for instructions.
+If a dose of one of these supplements is missed, do not take extra doses to make up for the missed dose.
+If several doses of the supplements are missed or weakness or drowsiness develops, call your doctor for instructions.

-Regular blood tests to measure the amount of cystine inside white blood cells are necessary to help determine the correct dose of Cystagon capsules.
-Your doctor will arrange for the blood tests to be done.
+Regular blood tests to measure the amount of cystine present inside white blood cells are necessary to help determine the correct dose of CYSTAGON.

-Regular blood and urine tests to measure the levels of the body's important electrolytes are also necessary to help your doctor correctly adjust the doses of these supplements.
+Regular blood and urine tests are also necessary to measure the levels of various important electrolytes to help your doctor correctly adjust the doses of these supplements.

-Follow your doctor's advice about tests needed to find out if unwanted serious side effects are occurring.
+Follow your doctor's advice about tests that are needed to find out if any unwanted serious side effects are occurring.
 The tests are very important because serious side effects can occur.
-Ask your or your child's doctor to explain the warning signs of the serious side effects.
+Ask your doctor to explain the warning signs of the serious side effects.

-Do not take Cystagon capsules to treat any other complaints unless your doctor tells you to.
+Do not take CYSTAGON to treat any other complaints unless your doctor tells you to.

 Things to be careful of

-Be careful driving or operating machinery until you know how Cystagon capsules affect you.
+Be careful driving or operating machinery until you know how CYSTAGON affects you.

-This medicine may cause some people to become drowsy or less alert than they are normally.
+This medicine may cause drowsiness or tiredness in some people.
 If you have any of these symptoms, do not drive, operate machinery or do anything else that could be dangerous.

 Children should be careful when riding bicycles or climbing trees.

-Tell your doctor or pharmacist as soon as possible if you or your child does not feel well while taking Cystagon capsules.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking CYSTAGON.

-Like all medicines, Cystagon capsules may have some side effects.
-Sometimes they are serious, most of the time, they are not.
+This medicine helps most people with nephropathic cystinosis but it may have unwanted side effects in a few people.
+All medicines can have side effects.
+Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.

 Tell your doctor as soon as possible if you or your child notices any of the following:

-- Stomach pain, loss of appetite, or throw up blood.
-Ulcers and bleeding in the digestive tract have occurred while taking this medicine.
+- stomach pain, loss of appetite or throwing up blood.
+Ulcers and bleeding in the digestive tract have occurred whilst taking this medicine.

-- Skin rash.
+- skin rash.
 Your doctor may ask you to temporarily stop taking this medicine until the rash goes away.
-If the rash is severe, your doctor may totally stop this medicine.
+If the rash is severe, your doctor may completely stop this medicine.

-- Low white blood cell count and abnormal liver function on blood test.
-Your doctor will monitor you or your child for this.
+- low white blood cell count and abnormal liver function tests on blood tests.
+Your doctor will monitor you for this.

-Keep Cystagon capsules in their bottle until it is time to take your or your child's dose.
+Keep your capsules in the bottle until it is time to take them.

-If you or your child takes them out of their bottle, they may not keep well.
+If you take the capsules out of the bottle they may not keep well.

-Keep Cystagon capsules in a cool dry place away from light where the temperature stays below 25 °C.
+Keep your capsules in a cool dry place away from light where the temperature stays below 25°C.

-Do not store it or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car on hot or cold days.
+Do not store CYSTAGON or any other medicine in the bathroom or near a sink.
+Do not leave it on a window sill or in the car.

 Heat, cold and dampness can destroy some medicines.